bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/join-audio.png?raw=true "Join Audio")

-While this server is good for testing, to setup a server for production, you *really* want to have the server using a hostname and secure socket layer (SSL) certificate.
-Fortunately, thanks to the excellent service provided by Let's Encrypt, `bbb-install.sh` can automatically setup a SSL cerficiate for you given a hostname and e-mail address.
+While this server is good for testing, to setup a server for production, you *really* want to have the server using a hostname and TLS/SSL certificate.
+Fortunately, thanks to the excellent service provided by Let's Encrypt, `bbb-install.sh` can automatically setup a TLS/SSL cerficiate for you given a hostname and e-mail address.

 The sections below show how to do all this using a single `bbb-install.sh` command.